pcolby/dokit/README.md

                            the set-torch command supported modes are On and Off.
   --new-name <name>        Give the desired new name for the set-name command.
   --output <format>        Set the format for output.
 Supported formats are:
                            CSV, JSON and Text.
-All are case insenstitve.
+All are case insensitive.
 The default is Text.
   --range <range>          Set the desired measurement range.
 Pokit devices
                            support specific ranges, such as 0 to 300mV.
 Specify